 Wilder’s mother left Spokane with her children and traveled to her hometown of Hudson, Wisconsin, to live with her parents there.

-At age 13, Wilder’s mother planted a seed in his mind that the finest thing he could do would be to go to the University of Oxford in England on a Rhodes Scholarship.
+At age 13, Wilder’s mother planted a seed in his mind that the finest thing he could do would be to win a Rhodes Scholarship for the University of Oxford in England.

 The following year, in 1905, Wilder’s mother helped found a private school for boys in Hudson – Galahad School.
 Wilder and his mother moved to live in the school.
 His older sister Ruth married a teacher and moved there too.